RebelBobby/Original_App_Design_Project/README.md

-Original App Design Project - (Update 4/21/22)
+Original App Design Project - (Update 4/28/22)

+I have to redo my app.

 There is no “group”.
 There is only me and only 1 student remaining.
 We’re both working our own app.
 However, please find below gif showing progress.
 ===